 Food takes on symbolic meaning in China, and traditional New Year's dishes promote health, wealth and family unity for the coming year.

 The menu usually includes a whole fish, turnip cakes, spring rolls, noodles, dumplings and sweet rice balls, among other favorites.
 You could certainly put together a traditional meal yourself or make it easy and order takeout from your local Chinese restaurant.
 While American Chinese cuisine differs from that in China, it still provides a fun way to explore the culture.

 This collection of American Chinese dishes may not represent a traditional New Year's feast, but it provides a good starting place for a menu plan.
 A meal composed entirely from this list will leave your guests well-fed and happy -- the ultimate goal of any party host.

 Egg Drop Soup - You can prepare this easy and recognizable soup in advance.

-Mu Shu Pork - This favorite dish originates in Northern China where Beijing is situated.
+Mu Shu Pork - This remains a favorite dish in the American Chinese food repertoire.

-Kung Pao Chicken - Another popular dish from Northern China.
+Kung Pao Chicken - This spicy dish originated in the Sichuan region China.

-Chinese Broccoli with Oyster Sauce - Here's an easy recipe to add to the balance of your menu.
+Chinese Broccoli with Oyster Sauce - This easy recipe adds balance to your menu.

-Chinese Sponge Cake - Traditionally this moist cake is eaten plain, but you can also add fresh fruit.
+Chinese Sponge Cake - Traditionalists serve this moist cake plain, but you can also add fresh fruit.

-Coconut Ice Cream - This recipe will provide a refreshing finish to your meal.
+Coconut Ice Cream - This recipe provides a refreshing finish to the meal.